 Acetyline is a common incorrect spelling.

-Acetylene welding gas is supplied in an acetylene cylinder that include E and G acetylene cylinder sizes.
-Highly reactive, acetylene is dissolved in acetone and contained within a porous mass inside of a steel acetylene cylinder.
+Acetylene welding gas is supplied in an acetylene cylinder sizes that include E and G acetylene cylinder sizes.
+Highly reactive, acetylene is dissolved in acetone and contained within a porous mass inside of a steel oxy acetylene cylinders (acetyline [sic]).

-The monolithic mass of porous materials can include things like firebrick, balsa wood, charcoal, or shredded asbestos.
+The monolithic mass of porous materials, inside the oxy acetylene cylinders, can include things like firebrick, balsa wood, charcoal, or shredded asbestos.
 More typical is a monolithic block consisting of calcium silicate hydrate.